 There is a certain hazard in my life that comes from telling non-IT people that, as an IT industry analyst, I explore and explain technology.
 I'm asked all the time, even by my mom, questions like, "I suppose you can explain what the cloud is?"

-I tend to bravely charge in, and, after a lot of at-bats with this question, I've got the first 25 seconds down: "It's like running all your favorite applications and storing all your data on somebody else's servers that run somewhere else -- you just rent it while you use it."
+I tend to bravely charge in, and, after a lot at-bats with this question, I've got the 25 seconds down: "It's like running all your favorite applications and storing all your data on somebody else's servers that run somewhere else -- you just rent it while you use it."
 Then I lose them with whatever I say next, usually something about the internet and virtualization.

 The same is mostly true with serverless computing.
-We are just moving one more level up the IT stack.
-Of course, there is always a server down in the stack somewhere, but you don't need to care about it anymore.
+We are just moving one more level up the IT stack. course, there is always a server down in the stack somewhere, but you don't need to care about it anymore.
 With serverless technology in the stack, you pay for someone else to provide and operate the servers for you.